Waterspout

 Hazards and Consequences

 Although waterspouts are less intense than tornadoes over land, they can still pose hazards to boats, ships, and coastal structures.
-The recent occurrence in Victoria Harbour serves as a reminder of the importance of monitoring conditions and being prepared for unexpected events.
+The recent occurrence in Victoria Harbour serves as a reminder of the importance of monitoring weather conditions and being prepared for unexpected events.

 The first recorded waterspout in Victoria Harbour marks a significant event in Hong Kong's meteorological history.
 The rarity of this phenomenon highlights the complexity and unpredictability of weather conditions.
 As scientists and residents alike, we must remain vigilant and be prepared for unexpected events, while also continuing to study and understand the underlying causes of these phenomena.